junhe/wiser/README.md

 This repository contains code for Vacuum, a clean-slate search engine designed to exploit modern Flash-based SSDs.
 Vacuum utilizes many techniques to exploit flash bandwidth, including an optimized data layout, a novel two-way cost-aware Bloom filter, adaptive prefetching, and various space-time trade-offs.
 In experiments, we find that Vacuum increases query throughput by up to 2.7x and reduces latency by 16x when compared to the state-of-the-art Elasticsearch.
 For some workloads, Vacuum, with very limited memory and ample SSD bandwidth, performs better than Elasticsearch with memory that accommodates the entire working set.

-(Jan 12, 2020: Update: We will improve this repos to make it easy to run)
+(Jan 12, 2020: Update: We will improve this repos to make it easy to run.
+Vaccum is well tuned and runs pretty fast.)

 # Directory structure